kevinblumenfeld/PSLicense/README.md

 ## DESCRIPTION
 This tool allows you license one, many or all of your Office 365 users with several methods.

+**IMPORTANT**

+**THIS SCRIPT WILL ADD/REMOVE DEPENDENCIES FOR ANY OPTION SELECTED**

+For example, if _Skype for Business Cloud PBX_ is selected to be assigned to a user(s) then _Skype for Business Online_ will also be assigned (if the person running the script doesn't select it.)
+This is because _Skype for Business Cloud PBX_ has a dependency on _Skype for Business Online_ thus it will also be assigned.

+Conversely, when removing options.
+For example, if the person running the script selects to remove the option _Skype for Business Online_, then the option _Skype for Business Cloud PBX_ would also be unassigned from the user(s).
+Again, _Skype for Business Cloud PBX_ depends on _Skype for Business Online_ to be assigned thus the dependency would be automatically unassigned.

+While this is a feature and not a bug, it is important that the person running this script is aware.

+**THIS SCRIPT WILL ADD/REMOVE DEPENDENCIES FOR ANY OPTION SELECTED**

 The person running the script uses the switch(es) provided at runtime to select an action(s).
 The script will then present a GUI (Out-GridView) from which the person running the script will select.
 Depending on the switch(es), the GUI will contain Skus and/or Options - all specific to their Office 365 tenant.

-For example, if the person running the script selects the switch "Add Option", they will be presented with each Sku and its corresponding options.
+For example, if the person running the script selects the switch "Add Options", they will be presented with each Sku and its corresponding options.
-The person running the script can then control + click to select multiple Options.
+The person running the script can then control + click to select multiple options.

-Multiple switches can be used simultaneously.
-For example, the person running the script could choose to remove a Sku, add a different Sku, then add or remove options.
+If the person running the script wanted to apply a Sku that the end-user did not already have BUT not apply all options in that Sku, use the "Add Options" switch.
-The order of processing each switch is: Remove Sku, Remove Options, Add Skus, Add Options, Move Options From One Sku to Another, Template Mode.
+"Add Sku" will add all options in that Sku.

 Template Mode wipes out any other options - other than the options the person running the script chooses.
 This is specific only to the Skus that contain the options chosen in Template Mode.
 For example, if the end-user(s) has 3 Skus: E1, E3 and E5...
 and the person running the script selects only the option "Skype" in the E3 Sku, E1 and E5 will remain unchanged.
-However, the end-user(s) that this script runs against will have only one option under the E1 Sku - Skype.
+However, the end-user(s) that this script runs against will have only one option under the E3 Sku - Skype.

+Multiple switches can be used simultaneously.
+For example, the person running the script could choose to remove a Sku, add a different Sku, then add or remove options.
+However, again, if only selected options are desired in a Sku that is to be newly assigned, use the "Add Options" switch (instead of "Add Sku" and "Remove Option").
+When using "Add Sku", the speed of Office 365's provisioning of the Sku is not fast enough to allow the removal of options during the same command.
+It is more simple to use "Add Options" anyway.

 No matter which switch is used, the person running the script will be presented with a GUI(s) for any selections that need to be made.